 - Mobile Water Purification Trailers

-These self-contained systems are equipped with diesel generators, integrated RO units, and heavy-duty wheels for transportation across rugged terrain.
-They are ideal for forward operating bases and disaster response missions.
+Think of these as complete water treatment plants on wheels.
+These self-contained systems pack everything: diesel generators, integrated RO units, and heavy-duty wheels built to conquer the most rugged terrain.
+They’re perfect for forward operating bases (FOBs) and crucial during critical disaster response missions.

 - Solar-Powered Water Treatment Units